namchetolukla-header-image

 We looked through a couple of different type faces and felt that Proxima Nova connected with us the most.
 It’s a simple and geometric font with a large family of rounded and condensed variations with many weights which makes this type face very versatile for our long term goals.

 Responsive websites have become the norm.
-It is important for us to be able to showcase our content to all of our users no matter the device.
-Our stats show that 60% of our visitors are using mobile phones to view our content.
-This showed us how important it is for our whole shopping experience to work as seamlessly as possible on a mobile phone.
+We need to be able to showcase our content to all of our users, no matter the device.
+Our stats show that 60% of our visitors use mobile phones to view our content.
+These stats showed us how important it is for our whole shopping experience to work as seamlessly as possible on a mobile phone.

 Templates

-I started looking into what content could be featured on our website – a shop, articles, travel stories, video posts, quotes, audio.
-It helped bring together an array of atoms and components that would construct the templates used across the website.
+I started looking into the type of content that could be featured on our website – a shop, articles, travel stories, video posts, quotes, and audio.
+It helped bring together an array of atoms and components to construct the templates used across the website.

 Development

-I wanted to use a CMS that didn’t cost us any monthly bills as those expenses can hurt a business that is just starting out.
-We also wanted a single CMS to house our content and shop as this would make updating and adding content much easier and more secure.
-WordPress has an array of functionality and plugins that make it a versatile platform to use for our content and shop so it felt like the right fit for this project.
+I wanted to use a CMS that didn’t cost us any monthly bills, as those expenses can hurt a business that is just starting.
+We also wanted a single CMS to house our content and shop, as this would make updating and adding content much easier and more secure.
+WordPress has an array of functionality and plugins that make it a versatile platform for our content and shop, so it felt like the right fit for this project.

-I’ve also been using LESS a pre-compiler for CSS for the last 6 years and I’ve found that it made my life a lot easier when creating websites from scratch.
+I’ve also been using LESS, a pre-compiler for CSS, for the last six years, and I’ve found that it has made my life a lot easier when creating websites from scratch.
 During the creation of my website, I built a LESS framework that gave me a toolkit to quickly start writing CSS with all the necessary code to normalise any browser quirks.

-I prefer building a website from scratch rather then using pre-built templates as they can lead to more issues down the road.
-This makes updating the website much easier knowing where everything is.
-It has also allowed me to appreciate the work and dedication involved in both front and back end teams.
+I prefer building a website from scratch rather than pre-built templates, as they can lead to more issues.
+This approach makes updating the website much more manageable, knowing where everything is.
+It has also allowed me to appreciate the work and dedication involved in front and back end teams.
 This integral understanding has been vital when I’ve been working with development teams – to be able to speak in their language.

 Final Designs